-In the world of talent acquisition, a brand’s presence online can lead candidates to discover new opportunities.
+Recruitment marketing in the world of talent attraction, a brand’s presence online can lead candidates to discover new opportunities.
 And, employers and brands are taking the hint – maximizing the online candidate experience through personalization and optimization.

 This brings us to the importance of digital recruitment marketing.
 Digital recruitment marketing is a way for employers to source and attract potential candidates; it can include social media, email marketing, display advertising and more.